The island that doesn't announce itself. Small enough to learn slowly, layered enough to resist quick summary.

 The island is small enough to drive end-to-end in under 30 minutes.
 A rental car is the most practical option.

 Limited inventory.
-Most options are small resorts or guesthouses oriented toward dive visitors.
+Most options are small hotels oriented toward dive visitors.

-Rota imports most goods from Guam or the US mainland.
+Rota imports most goods from Guam or Saipan.
 Specialty items — specific dive equipment, medications, certain foods — may not be available.
 Plan accordingly and bring critical supplies.

 | Service | Status / Notes |